Livø

 Livø ([ˈliwøˀ]) is a 320-hectare Danish island located in the central body of the Limfjord, approximately midway between Nykøbing Mors, Løgstør, Fjerritslev and Thisted.
-As of 2022, the island has 6-year-round residents.
+As of 2022, the island has 6 year-round residents.

-The island attract approximately 30,000 visitors annually.
+The island attracts approximately 30,000 visitors annually.
 It is accessible by ferry daily from April through September.
 Dogs and motor vehicles are not permitted on the island.
 It is possible to walk around the entire island, about a 10 km distance, in one afternoon.

 Geography

 Livø is notable due to its natural environment and has been a protected island since 1977.
 The island is a moraine, pushed up by ice from Løgstør Broads in the last Ice Age.
 On the cliffs overlooking the sea at the northwestern edge of the island, it is possible to see layers of material that were pushed together during the Ice Age, including jetties and steep clay slopes.
 The highest point on the island is 43 meters above sea level.

 The eastern and southern parts of the island consist of flat land with a wide beach ridge that continues south and ends in the protected Livø wildlife area, which is partly inaccessible to visitors.
 Herds of fallow deer live in this protected area, and the wildlife here are several generations old.
 The area is also designated as a seal sanctuary and seals breed here in July–August.

 Until the 17th century, the majority of the island was covered by an oak forest.
 Most of this original forest was decimated due to agricultural land use and overgrazing of livestock by the turn of the 17th century.
 Efforts to reforest the island began towards the end of the 1800s, and today about a third of the island is covered by coniferous and deciduous forest.
 The northern part of the island is covered with a forest where various types of trees grow, with a heath in the northernmost part.
 The northern part of the island is ⅓ organic farms, ⅓ woods and ⅓ heath, grasslands and salt marshes.